github/docs/content/graphql/guides/forming-calls-with-graphql.md

 [Variables](https://graphql.org/learn/queries/#variables) can make queries more dynamic and powerful, and they can reduce complexity when passing mutation input objects.

-{% note %}
+> [!NOTE]

-**Note**: If you're using the Explorer, make sure to enter variables in the separate [Query Variables pane](/graphql/guides/using-the-explorer#using-the-variable-pane), and do not include the word `variables` before the JSON object.
+> If you're using the Explorer, make sure to enter variables in the separate [Query Variables pane](/graphql/guides/using-the-explorer#using-the-variable-pane), and do not include the word `variables` before the JSON object.

-{% endnote %}

 Here's an example query with a single variable: